What is Retail Execution?

 - Overall satisfaction with the ability to execute at store level increased remained static, reflecting last year’s reversal of a two-year downward trend and a 21% increase from the prior year.
 The largest change is seen with the “agree” category.
-The group dropped from 38.4% agreeing in 2019 to 20.75% in 2020.
+The group rebounded from 23% agreeing in 2020 to 42% in 2021.

 - 82% of respondents (5% decrease vs. 2020) say they have challenges moving capabilities from transactional to analytical.

-- Among office-based users, only 13.46% agree/strongly agree (down 59%) that their analytical needs are being met.
+- Among office-based users, only 25% agree/strongly agree (up 12%) that their analytical needs are being met.
 Retail analytics is foundational to providing insights around the execution reality in the field.
 HQ personnel need analytical insights to compete with pricing, go to market strategies, shopper marketing intel, etc. A lack of analytics also impedes retail team leaders from generating region insights and managing field-based personnel.